 As part of the setup, it is also recommended that at least one DNS server is also defined in cOS Core.
-This DNS server or servers (a maximum of three can be configured) will be used when cOS Core itself needs to resolve URLs which is the case when a URL is specified in a configuration object instead of an IP address.
-It is also important for certificate handling
+A DNS server or servers (a maximum of three can be configured) will be used when cOS Core itself needs to resolve URIs, such as with FQDN address objects.
+It can also be important for certificate handling.